-This is a consistent let-down: There seems to be exactly one scene dealing with each aspect of Kinsey's life, and just as it starts to become something more than just a biopic, the story moves on.
+This is a consistent letdown: There seems to be exactly one scene dealing with each aspect of Kinsey's life, and just as it starts to become something more than just a biopic, the story moves on.
 It's all the more frustrating because this is a well-made, entertaining, and genuinely brave film.
-As a Hollywood filmmaker, Condon takes risks so assuredly that he clearly had a chance to explore deeper issues about sexuality and ethics, but he blew it, because he was too set on making a biopic.
+Condon takes risks so assuredly that he clearly had the opportunity to explore deeper issues about sexuality and ethics.
+But he blew it, because he was too set on making a biopic.

 Kinsey could have been remarkable if the film simply consisted of Kinsey's interviews, contrasted with the man and his staff themselves, giving us a portrait of the complicated nature of sex, science, even the human condition, rather than wasting time showing Kinsey begging for money for his research.
 Instead, stretching for a cohesive storyline, Condon places it on Kinsey's glum relationship with his puritan father (played by John Lithgow with an almost cartoonish animosity towards his son).
 Ho-hum.
 I thought we were finally beyond the old "Blame the Screwed-up Parent" approach to explaining a character's psychology.
 Talk about old-fashioned!